AlexandreGagnon-Lalonde/m1-1-htmlcss--html/workshop/exercise-1/1-questions.md

 ## Q4 - Can a button be a child of a button?
 Explain your reasoning

+    Yes, the button is not a self-closing tag.
+We can insert a button inside another button.

 ## Q5 - What is the most generic tag you can use?